Arrest of Rodrigo Duterte: Start of ICC court hearings

 Duterte appeared via videolink before the ICC for the first time on March 14, during which he was informed of the charges against him.
 He is set to be arraigned in The Hague on charges of crimes against humanity at the ICC and will remain in custody at the ICC section of the United Nations Detention Unit while awaiting trial.
 The confirmation of charges was scheduled for September 23, 2025. but was postponed indefinitely by the ICC judges on September 8, 2025, to permit further testing to determine whether Duterte was fit to stand trial.
 On March 18, Vice President Sara Duterte, who traveled to the Netherlands, announced that Medialdea and former presidential spokesperson Harry Roque would no longer be part of her father's ICC defense team.
 The team will instead be led by British-Israeli lawyer Nicholas Kaufman, who has extensive ICC experience.
 Medialdea previously appeared before the ICC Pre-Trial Chamber during Duterte's initial hearing, while Roque was not formally nominated to the team.

 The indictment against Duterte, which was made public on September 22, 2025, accused him of involvement in the murders of 76 people between 2013 and 2018.
 Fifty-seven of the killings took place during his presidency, and the other 19 occurred during his term as mayor of Davao City.

+Duterte's confirmation of charges hearing was held between February 23 and 27, 2026.

+On May 8, 2026, Duterte's main defense lawyer Nicholas Kaufman requested the ICC to remove him as Duterte's lawyer.